an image alt text

 Lateral Variation in the Katrol Hill Fault, Bhuj, near Gujarat, western India.

-At the Rann of Kutch, one of the largest salt deserts in the world, during a field camp in Gujarat-India.
+At Rann of Kutch, one of the largest salt deserts in the world, during field camp in Gujarat-India.

 Microstructural investigation of the Towanda Fault Zone in the Appalachian Plateau, Pennsylvania, USA.